A coccyx fracture is a break in the tailbone. This is the lowest part of the spine.

 The doctor will ask about your symptoms and health history.
 The doctor will also ask how the injury happened.
 A physical exam will be done, focusing on your spine.
 A rectal exam may also be done.
 X-rays may or may not be needed.

 The fracture will need time to heal on its own.
-This can take eight to twelve weeks.
+This can take 8 to 12 weeks.
 Medicine can help ease pain and swelling.

 Surgery for this injury is rare.
 It may be done to remove the coccyx when all other options have been tried.